 My name’s Drew, and I’m a growth marketer with a technical background.

-Like every other millennial, I’m also enjoy traveling, sustainability, and tiny houses (message me if you want to build one with me…my dad has a sawmill.
 When I get a spare moment, I enjoy wholesome meals, being active, and continuing my learning.
 From user acquisition hacks to how to master pan fried scallops, I’m constantly working on my development as a professional and person.

 Bill.com is the leading business payments network with over 2.5 million members processing over $50 billion per year in payment volume for over 100,000 customers.
 Bill.com helps businesses connect and do businesses by saving them more than 50 percent of the time typically spent on financial back-office operations.